Aakash282/vidify/vidify-app/README.md

 ## Usage
 Currently the video will open a window in your default web browser.
 Unfortunately, Spotify does not yet support flash OR html5 video so it is not possible to embed a youtube player (using the youtube-player api).
 I hope that Spotify add this functionality so I can make the appropriate changes.

+I will likely change the code later today such that you don't need to run a local server.
+Also I'm going to make it so that the link only open in on window (rather than opening two windows).

 ## More information

  * [Spotify API Reference](https://developer.spotify.com/technologies/apps/docs/)